godaddy/gasket/packages/gasket-plugin-service-worker/README.md

 To be set in under `serviceWorker` in the `gasket.config.js`.

-- `url` - (string) Name the service worker file.
+- `url` - (string) Name of the service worker file.
 Default is `/sw.js`
 - `scope` - (string) From where to intercept requests.
 Default is `/`
 - `content` - (string) The JavaScript content to be served.
 While this can be initialized in the Gasket config, the expectation is it will be modified by plugins using `composeServiceWorker` lifecycle.
 - `cacheKeys` - (function[]) Optional cache key functions that accept the request object as argument and return a string.
-- `cache` - (object) adjust the content cache settings using the [lru-cache options].
-By default, content will remained cached for 5 days from last request.
+- `cache` - (object) Adjust the content cache settings using the [lru-cache options].
+By default, content will remain cached for 5 days from last request.
 - `minify` - (object).
 Minification options to be used on the composed JavaScript.
 Configuration for this field is passed directly to [`uglify-js`].